brookemahoney/loopduplicate.com/README.md

-This is a Drupal 7 distribution running on <a href="http://loopduplicate.com" target="_blank">loopduplicate.com</a>.
+This is a Drupal 7 distribution.
+It runs on <a href="http://loopduplicate.com">loopduplicate.com</a>, which contains things and stuff, mostly related to Drupal (the most badassest way to create a thingamabob on the internets.)

+Don't use this distribution as a base distribution, please.
+Just hack it.
+Drupal's ability to override distributions sucks...
+If you don't think so, fine, jerk.
-Instead of using this distribution as a base distribution, it should be used as an example of how to build your own distribution.
+Use it as an example of how to build your own distribution.
 It has a great set of modules that are useful for many sites.
 Most settings can be overridden without causing any features to be overridden.